ishaansehgal99/personal-site/content/100 Personal/Greatest Gift You Can Give Someone.md

 It's such a brief fleeting feeling when it happens, sometimes if done very well it can go longer and then poof its gone.
 Back to real living.
 Almost like it never happened.
 But its theres even if its just a moment, you made something new.

-tldr; I guess what I'm trying to say is being a dumbass is such a great feeling that at one point I even tried to make a career out of it.
+tldr; I guess what I'm trying to say is being a dumbass is such a great feeling.
 Another story in there somewhere.